sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_35_XORandNANDgates/Quiz01.md

 **Description**

-a) This is how the symbolic representation of XOR gate looks.

-b) This is how the symbolic representation of XOR gate looks.

-c) This is how the symbolic representation of XOR gate looks.

-d) This is how the symbolic representation of XOR gate looks.
+This is how the symbolic representation of XOR gate looks.

 ---
 ---